danielcdo/End-to-End-ML-Project/README.md

 Possible questions to be asked:
 - choose the 'correct' problem'.
 Is it feasible?
-Can it be done in a short period of time?
+Can it be done in a short time?
-- minimum features required: videos attributes and a label.
+- minimum features required: videos attributes and label.
 Are the features valuable?
-- simple search query that contain - machine, learning, kaggle, and data science.
-Would be the sufficient to predict to recommend new videos with a high prediction score?
+- simple search query that contains - machine, learning, kaggle, and data science as a key words.
+Would be the features sufficient to get a high score recommending new videos?
+- Will the feature engineering be requested by the statistical model?

 # Project in a nutshell